UPDATED 8/18/2021, Original Post: April 5, 2019

 Take a Conroe man convicted in a severe child abuse trial by jury on two counts of injury to a child earlier this year.
 The offenses were against two toddlers, who sustained multiple injuries including severe head trauma, fractures, lacerations, and burns, among others.
 Prosecution submitted evidence of the man’s text messages directing the children’s mother to lie to authorities, and brought to light the perpetrator’s tendency toward domestic violence, citing “previous abuse of two other children of similar age in a similar way.”

 As punishment for his actions, the judge stacked two life terms, and the offender will not begin serving his second life sentence until he is granted parole on the first – if he ever is.
 Even the mother, who pleaded guilting to not seeking help because she was afraid she would lose her kids, was sentenced to two 10-year prison terms.

-As you can see, incredibly serious.
-Worse, while it’s completely understandable that our state would want to protect some of its most vulnerable citizens, those charged with injury to a child are almost always automatically presumed guilty – whether the facts are there or not.
+As you can see, Injury to a Child cases can be incredibly serious.
+Worse, while it’s completely understandable that our state would want to protect some of its most vulnerable citizens, those charged with injury to a child are almost always automatically presumed guilty – whether the facts support the claims or not.